libsdl-org/SDL/docs/README-visualc.md

 -   `SDL3.dll`

-Add the following files to your project (It is not necessary to copy them to your project directory):
+Add the following file to your project (It is not necessary to copy it to your project directory):

 -   `SDL3.lib`
--   `SDL3_main.lib`

 To add them to your project, right click on your project, and select `Add files to project`.